 Since 3 January, a decisive step has been taken in the latent conflict between the United States, Iran and Iraq, on whose territory military action is being stepped up in a context of internal crisis.
 The execution by the United States of Qassem Soleimani, one of the main Iranian leaders, was immediately perceived as setting a powder keg on fire.
-In response, Iran. as announced bv its
+In response, Iran, as announced by its diplomats and service members in Iraq and throughout the region.
+General Soleimani and his Quds Force were responsible for the deaths of hundreds of American and coalition service members and the wounding of thousands more.
+He had orchestrated attacks on coalition bases in Iraq over the last several months - including the attack on December 27th - culminating in the death and wounding of additional American and Iraqi personnel.
+General Soleimani also approved the attacks on the U.S. Embassy in Baghdad that took place this week.
+This strike was aimed at deterring future Iranian attack plans.
+The United States will continue to take all necessary action to protect our people and our interests wherever they are around the world".

-On 2 January (local time), the United Department States of Defense issued the following statement to justify the drone strikes that killed Iranian General Qassem Soleimani, as well as an Iraqi national, Abu Mehdi al-Mouhandis, leader of the Kataeb Hezbollah, an Iranian-backed Iraqi Shiite militia, and several others:
+On 2 January (local time), the United States Department of Defense issued the following statement to justify the drone strikes that killed Iranian General Qassem Soleimani, as well as an Iraqi national, Abu Mehdi al-Mouhandis, leader of the Kataeb Hezbollah, an Iranian-backed Iraqi Shiite militia, and several others: